 Backstory and Context

-Rice fields were the major income that was coming from the plantation, and the families that owned the plantation continued growing rice up until the civil war.
+Rice fields were the major source income at the plantation up until the Civil War (1861-1865).
 According to the Hopsewee website, in an 1850 Georgetown census, the plantation had 178 slaves and produced 360,000 pounds of rice.
-After the war ended and people returned to their homes, the plantation wasn't planted again.
-Even though slaves were now free, many remained on the land to work and pay rent on what property they were on (Hopsewee).
-Throughout the years, the Hopsewee Plantation has only been owned by fived different families.
-The Lucas family held it the longest for close to two hundred years.
+After the war ended and people returned to their homes, rice was no longer cultivated at the plantation.
+Even though the former slaves were now free, many remained and became tenant farmers.
+Throughout the years, the Hopsewee Plantation has only been owned by five different families.
+The Lucas family owned it the longest, almost two hundred years.

-The other owner's of the Hopsewee plantation include; International Paper Company who bought it in 1945, Colonel Reading Wilkinson purchased the house and a few acres in 1947, Mrs. Wilkinson traded houses With Jim and Helen Maynard in 1969, and Frank Beattie obtained the house in 2000.
-The Maynard's are the ones that acquired the National Landmark status for the property in 1972.
-The Hopsewee Plantation remains open to the public.
+The other owner's of the Hopsewee plantation include: the International Paper Company who bought it in 1945; Colonel Reading Wilkinson purchased the house and a few acres in 1947; Mrs. Wilkinson traded houses with Jim and Helen Maynard in 1969; and Frank Beattie obtained the house in 2000.
+The house was designated a National Landmark in 1971.

 Snell, Charles.
 "Hopswee, (Thomas Lynch, Jr., Birthplace)."
 National Park Service - National Register of Historic Places Nomination Form.
 January 25, 1971. https://npgallery.nps.gov/GetAsset/7be0bfae-427c-411c-8d72-08e2c61e1be3.